sikoried/sequence-learning/Readme.md

 	We'll start with the general concepts of supervised vs. unsupervised learning and classification of independent observations vs. sequences of observations.
 	To get you motivated, we'll look at a list of recent "AI products" that utilize sequence learning.

-_The remaining syllabus is still subject to change!_

 - **March 25: Auto-Correct.** ([slides](http://www.cs.jhu.edu/~langmea/resources/lecture_notes/dp_and_edit_dist.pdf) by [Ben Langmead](http://www.langmead-lab.org/), [exercise](01/autocorrect/))

 	We'll start with a classic implementation of auto-correcting mispelled words to bring dynamic programming back to memory.